Ginger Compress Aids in Healing

 The Activity of the Ginger Compress – an amazing restorative for all that ails you.

 The purpose of a hot Ginger Compress is to dissolve stagnation, mucus and tension, melt blockages and stimulate circulation and energy flow.
-This is a wonderful treatment for injuries to the body, especially the back.
+This is a wonderful treatment for injuries to the body, especially the back and I use it on clients with scoliosis.
 It is particularly good for moving stagnated chi (energy) in the kidneys and the lungs.
 It also helps heal skin complaints.

 The heat activity of the compress stimulates the blood and tissue circulation in the area being treated which then facilitates the excretion of the dispersed toxins.
 It is effective in dissolving hardened accumulations of fats, proteins or minerals.
 Examples are kidney stones, gallbladder stones, cysts and benign tumours such as uterine fibroids.